markterweele/windows-itpro-docs/windows/deployment/update/waas-manage-updates-wsus.md

 For clients that should have their feature updates approved as soon as they're available, you can configure Automatic Approval rules in WSUS.

 >[!NOTE]
 >WSUS respects the client device's servicing branch.
-If you approve a feature update while it is still in one branch, such as Insider Preview, WSUS will install the update only on devices that are in that servicing branch.
+If you approve a feature update while it's still in one branch, such as Insider Preview, WSUS will install the update only on devices that are in that servicing branch.
 When Microsoft releases the build for the [General Availability Channel](waas-overview.md#general-availability-channel), the devices in that will install it.
-Windows Update client policies branch settings do not apply to feature updates through WSUS.
+Windows Update client policies branch settings don't apply to feature updates through WSUS.

 **To configure an Automatic Approval rule for Windows client feature updates and approve them for the Ring 3 Broad IT deployment ring**